Helping you to discern, implement and evaluate your vision and strategic direction

 - Ministry Accompaniment;

-- Specialist expertise: enhancing the rural church, Society of Catholic Priests (SCP), education, wellbeing and resilience, and coaching.
+- Specialist expertise: enhancing the rural church, Society of Catholic Priests (SCP) and education.

 PDAs work with clergy, PCCs, ministry/leadership teams, parishes, benefices and deaneries in many different contexts.
 You'll find more information below, and PDAs would welcome a conversation at any time to discuss your context.